lifein2020/shop_mvc/README.md

 ## Functionality: ##
 * view product card
-* addition product to the cart from the catalog and from the product card
+* addition product to the online shopping cart from the catalog and from the product card
-* removal product from the trash
+* removal product from the online shopping cart

 ## Technology: ##
 * front-end: JavaScript, HTML, Bootstrap